-- 1. Site Map The permittee shall develop and submit a topographic map with the following identified: - a. property boundaries and the area(s) where quarrying will occur; - b. outfall locations; - c. the drainage area and direction of flow to the outfalls; - d. surface waters (including wetlands) either adjacent to and within one mile of the quarry's property boundaries;
+- 1. Site Map The permittee shall develop and submit a topographic map with the following identified: - (a) property boundaries and the area(s) where quarrying and mine construction, if applicable, will occur; - (b) outfall locations; - (c) the drainage area and direction of flow to the outfalls; - (d) surface waters (including wetlands) either adjacent to and within one mile of the quarry's property boundaries; - (e) areas where soil disturbance will occur; - (f) areas that will not be disturbed;

-- e. areas where soil disturbance will occur; - f. areas that will not be disturbed; - g. slopes for pre- and post- disturbed areas; - h. locations of all major structural controls planned or in place; - i. locations where stabilization practices are expected to be used; - j. locations of materials, waste, overburden, or stock-piles; - k. locations of equipment storage areas, material processing areas, and vehicle and equipment maintenance areas; and - l. location of onsite water wells and any offsite water wells within 500 feet of the property boundary. - 2.
-Site Description A site description must be developed to include: - a. a description of activities, potential pollutants and their sources at the quarry; - b. a description of the intended schedule or sequence of quarry activities that will disturb soils; - c. the number of acres of the entire quarry property and the total number of acres where quarrying will occur; and - d. data describing the soil types and anticipated quality of any discharge from the quarry. - 3.
-Inventory of Exposed Materials An inventory must be developed listing materials handled at the site that may have contact with wastewater or may be exposed to storm water. - 4.
-Spills and Leaks The permittee shall develop, maintain, and update a list of significant spills and leaks of toxic or hazardous pollutants that occur in areas that may have contact with wastewater or be exposed to storm water.
+- (g) slopes for pre- and post- disturbed areas; - (h) locations of all major structural controls planned or in place; - (i) locations where stabilization practices are expected to be used; - (j) locations of materials, waste, overburden, or stock-piles; - (k) locations of equipment storage areas, material processing areas, and vehicle and equipment maintenance areas; and - (l) location of onsite water wells and any offsite water wells within 500 feet of the property boundary. - 2.
+Site Description A site description must be developed to include: - (a) a description of activities, potential pollutants and their sources at the quarry; - (b) a description of the intended schedule or sequence of quarry and construction activities if applicable, that will disturb soils; - (c) the number of acres of the entire quarry property and the total number of acres where quarrying and soil disturbance will occur; and - (d) data describing the soil types and anticipated quality of any discharge from the quarry. - 3.
+Inventory of Exposed Materials An inventory must be developed listing materials handled at the site that may have contact with wastewater or may be exposed to stormwater. - 4.
+Spills and Leaks The permittee shall develop, maintain, and update a list of significant spills and leaks of toxic or hazardous pollutants that occur in areas that may have contact with wastewater or be exposed to stormwater.

-C. Measures and Controls
+Section C. Measures and Controls